 Calendar Year Limits

-- After June 30, even if a student is continuing the same job, a new referral must be filed for July 1.
+After June 30, even if a student is continuing the same job, a new FAFSA must be filed.

 Student employment positions are considered “at-will” employment.
 Students can be terminated for:

-If a supervisor is not satisfied with your performance, he or she is encouraged to discuss those issues with the student and specify a period of time in which you are expected to improve.
-Again, this is not mandatory but good practice.
+If a supervisor is not satisfied with a student employees performance, he or she is encouraged to discuss those issues with the student and specify a period of time in which they are expected to improve.
+This is not mandatory but good practice.
 Supervisors should reach out to the Financial Aid Administration contact for assistance with these matters.

 Students should discuss any issues with the supervisor and try to give two weeks’ notice.
 If there are any problems between a student and supervisor, they should mutually try to work on a resolution.
 Additional assistance is available by contacting the Financial Aid Administration contact.